First, what is Carbon Monoxide?

 Next, make sure your gas furnace has been tuned up by a certified technician.
 Most furnace manufacturers recommend yearly service for optimal performance and efficiency.
 Genesee Energy performs gas furnace tune-ups in the spring and summer months.
 We also offer a variety of yearly service contracts.

 Lastly, in the case of a power outage, DO NOT use any heating or cooking equipment indoors that is intended for outdoor use.
 This includes gas powered generators.
+Here is one of the few propane heaters that is intended for indoor use.
 Unless the equipment says it is for indoor use, do not take the risk.
 Carbon Monoxide poisoning is called the silent killer for a reason.